nghiaho12/CNN_from_scratch/README.md

 ./train train-images-idx3-ubyte train-labels-idx1-ubyte t10k-images-idx3-ubyte t10k-labels-idx1-ubyte

 ```
-Change the path to the files to where you downloaded them.
+Change the path to where you downloaded them.